wazo-platform/wazo-doc/source/administration/directories/directories.rst

 Go in :menuselection:`Services --> CTI Server --> Directories --> Definitions` and add a new directory definition.

-* :guilabel:`Name` : the name of the directory definitions
+* :guilabel:`Name`: the name of the directory definition
-* :guilabel:`URI` : the data source
+* :guilabel:`URI`: the data source
-* :guilabel:`Delimiter` : (optional) the field delimiter in the data source
+* :guilabel:`Delimiter`: (optional) the field delimiter in the data source
-* :guilabel:`Direct match` : the list used to match entries for direct lookup (comma separated)
+* :guilabel:`Direct match`: the list used to match entries for direct lookup (comma separated)
-* :guilabel:`Match reverse directories` : (optional) the list used to match entries for reverse lookup (comma separated)
+* :guilabel:`Match reverse directories`: (optional) the list used to match entries for reverse lookup (comma separated)
-* :guilabel:`Mapped fields` : used to add or modify columns in this directory source.
+* :guilabel:`Mapped fields`: used to add or modify columns in this directory source

-  * :guilabel:`Fieldname` : the identifier for this new field.
+  * :guilabel:`Fieldname`: the identifier for this new field
-  * :guilabel:`Value` : a python format string that can be used to modify the data returned from a data source.
+  * :guilabel:`Value`: a python format string that can be used to modify the data returned from a data source

 .. _reverse_lookup: